psykon/awesome-demoscene/README.md

 *Find beautiful prods*
 * [curio](https://curio.scene.org/) - A curated and continuously expanding collection of modern demoscene and real-time graphics pieces.
 * [executable.graphics](https://executable.graphics/) - A collection of executable graphic prods curated by xy.
+* [nanogems](https://nanogems.demozoo.org/) - A curated selection of the best Tiny Intros from the Demoscene.

 ### Youtube Channels and Podcasts
 *Watch scene related videos*